ASafaeirad/knowledge/Philosophy/Stoicism.md

 Life is temporary, don't waste time on trivial things.
 ## The View From Above
 See our self from the cosmic point of view, so we realize how small and unimportant we are compared to the vastness of the universe.

+## 10 Ways to Be More Stoic:
+01. Transform everyone into a teacher.
+02. Say no to the easy way, seek out challenges.
+03. Be strict with yourself but tolerant of others.
+04. Allow the journey to be the thing.
+05. Transform envy into emulation.
+06. Stand on the shoulders of giants.
+07. Forgive yourself and forgive others.
+08. Fall in love with Fate.
+09. Always practice courage, temperance, and humor.
+10. Remember, the obstacle is the path.

 ## Summary
 That indifference is a power the Stoics know very well, life is short and that's why it's important to point our life energy towards essential and important things and leave unimportant things be.